Nordix/openldap-ppolicy-pwdcheck-module/README.md

 # PPolicy PwdCheck Module for OpenLDAP

-This project provides an OpenLDAP password policy checker module that enforces password quality rules.
+This project provides an OpenLDAP password policy checker module that enforces password quality rules when users change their passwords.
-The module integrates with OpenLDAP's password policy overlay ([`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release)).
+The module is used with OpenLDAP's password policy overlay, see [`slapo-ppolicy(5)`](https://www.openldap.org/software/man.cgi?query=slapo-ppolicy&sektion=5&apropos=0&manpath=OpenLDAP+2.6-Release).

 This project is a fork of a legacy password checker module, updated for compatibility with OpenLDAP 2.6 and with a couple of minor enhancements.
 It is intended for users who require backwards compatibility with the original module's functionality on newer OpenLDAP versions.